 - Activity Metrics – companies want to know what their reps are doing daily.
 You should know as well.
 Let’s say that one sales rep isn’t reaching their quota.
 Looking at the activity metrics, you can learn that they aren’t sending enough cold emails.
 Get them to improve with FlyMSG, our automatic writing assistant.
 Including top-performing content in your cold emails is more straightforward with FlyMSG.

-How to create an effective sales process?
+How to develop a successful sales process?
 There are 14 best practices to consider.
 Let’s evaluate each of them.

-14 Best Practices to Create a Successful Sales Process
+14 Best Practices to Develop and Establish a Successful Sales Process

 The following best practices will help you create a successful sales process.
 Let’s check them out.